Building a Better Website: Why Custom-Coded Websites Outperform Every Time

 An Easy Target

-While the size and scope of Wordpress, Joomla! and Drupal platforms would typically be a bragging right and perhaps a statement proving their merits, what it really translates to is that the sheer size of their reach makes them an attractive, and very vulnerable, target to malicious hacks, security breaches, and headaches.
-While it is certainly true that most any website or device that connects to the Internet can be hacked if the will is present, what makes these platforms so enticing to hackers is the size and scope of these systems.
+While the size and scope of Wordpress, Joomla! and Drupal platforms would typically be a bragging right and perhaps a statement proving their merits, what it really translates to is that the sheer size of their reach makes them an attractive and very vulnerable target to malicious hacks, security breaches, and headaches.
+While it is certainly true that most any website or device that connects to the Internet can be hacked if the will is present, what makes these platforms so enticing to hackers is the size and scope of these systems and in turn the number of back doors, holes and inherent flaws in such a system.
 A hacker is much, much less likely to focus their attention on infiltrating one, solitary website that flies under the radar or that they don't even know exists in the first place, when they can easily deploy a botnet (a network of compromised computer systems) to automatically scan the entire Internet for vulnerable CMS platforms such as Wordpress, Joomla! and Drupal, and at the same time infect tens of thousands or even millions of websites at once.
 And making matters worse, usually these CMS platforms can be infected without anyone even knowing about it, until it's too late.

 These security breaches can sometimes be innocuos, or they can be downright devastating.
 The nature of CMS platforms such as these require a host of various components, or "modules" that extend the functionality of these websites.
 These modules are really just substitutes for proper coding technique, and they can be things like a contact form, an animated image slider, eCommerce shopping cart, and so forth.
 The problem is that each of these modules are written and provided by different "companies" who are largely unknown, and therefore their skills and competence are largely unknown as well.
 And because all of these CMS platforms - Wordpress, Joomla!, and Drupal - are completely open-source, meaning they are free to use and in the public domain, that means there is not a typical gatekeeper to police the creators of these modules, and really little to no profit incentive for these companies either, since they are essentially giving away their products to the end user.
 And if something is free or given away, then just what exactly is it really worth?